skylerwilliams1/WilliamsCook2026_VRsimulation/README.md

 - beta2b: the delay in viral rebound parameter for trial arm two.
 We used 6.94, 9.14, and 11.34.
 - alpha: the desired significance level for hypothesis tests.
 We used 0.05.
 - delta: one half of the clinical visit window for viral load monitoring (in weeks).
 We used 0.5.
-- n_visits: the number of uniformly distributed viral load monitoring visits over 48 weeks.
+- n_visits: the number of viral load monitoring visits at regular intervals over 48 weeks.
 Our function only takes 48, 24, and 12, but can be easily altered to take other values.

 ### Instructions: